schmitt-muc/SEN12MS/README.md

 The dataset itself can be downloaded here: https://mediatum.ub.tum.de/1474000

-Information about the dataset can be found in the related publication:
+Information about the dataset can be found in two related publications:

+The original description of the dataset and its generation is found in
 > Schmitt M, Hughes LH, Qiu C, Zhu XX (2019) SEN12MS - a curated dataset of georeferenced multi-spectral Sentinel-1/2 imagery for deep learning and data fusion.
 In: ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences IV-2/W7: 153-160

 Link: https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/IV-2-W7/153/2019/